 Speaking

 I want to help those who work in Catholic settings to recover their purpose and recover themselves.
 Many people at the moment are facing burn out and exhaustion.
 I will help you to step back, take a look from the balcony and re-discover the energy for mission.
+I’m more than happy to work with other faiths and those in the corporate sector who are looking to deepen a values-led approach to the mission.

+When I’m approached by an event organiser, I always take time to find out about the context of the organisation and what their expectations are for the event.
+My talks and workshops are always bespoke for each occasion.
 These six exemplars are really just a guide to the kind of things I’ve talked about in the past.
 I enjoy creative dialogue and shaping a session to meet the needs of a community.
 My approach in these sessions is always to ensure that there is good mix of direct input and interactive discussion and feedback.
+My presentation style is friendly, engaging and inclusive, but still able to deliver challenging and stimulating messages.

 The Catholic Life and Mission of the School